Banggai Regency: Administration

 Notes: (a) the kelurahan is the town of Cendana, rather than the administrative centre in the desa of Cendana Pura.

-(b) the kelurahan are Bakung, Balantang, Batui, Bugis, Lamo, Sisipan and Tolando. (c) Bunta I, Bunta II, Kalaka and Salabenda.
+(b) included in the figure for Toili District, from which it was split away in 2022. (c) the kelurahan are Bakung, Balantang, Batui, Bugis, Lamo, Sisipan and Tolando.

-(d) Kintom, Lontio and Mendono. (e) Baru, Bungin, Bungin Timur, Kaleke, Karaton, Luwuk, Mangkio Baru and Soho.
+(d) Bunta I, Bunta II, Kalaka and Salabenda. (e) Kintom, Lontio and Mendono. (f) Baru, Bungin, Bungin Timur, Kaleke, Karaton, Luwuk, Mangkio Baru and Soho.

-(f) The 2010 populations of Luwuk Utara and Luwuk Selatan Districts are included in the figure for Luwuk District, from which they were split away in 2015 and 2012 respectively.
+(g) The 2010 populations of Luwuk Utara and Luwuk Selatan Districts are included in the figure for Luwuk District, from which they were split away in 2015 and 2012 respectively.

-(g) Kilongan and Kilongan Permai. (h) Bukit Mambual, Hanga-Hanga, Hanga-Hanga Permai, Jole, Kompo, Maahas, Simpong, Tanjung Tuwis and Tombang Permai.
+(h) Kilongan and Kilongan Permai. (i) Bukit Mambual, Hanga-Hanga, Hanga-Hanga Permai, Jole, Kompo, Maahas, Simpong, Tanjung Tuwis and Tombang Permai.

-(i) The 2010 population of Nambo District is included in the figure for Kintom District, from which it was split away in 2012.
+(j) The 2010 population of Nambo District is included in the figure for Kintom District, from which it was split away in 2012.

-(j) Lontio, Lontio Baru, Nambo Bosaa, Nambo Lempek, Nambo Lempek Baru and Nambo Padang. (k) Basabungan, Pagimana and Pakowa.
+(k) Lontio, Lontio Baru, Nambo Bosaa, Nambo Lempek, Nambo Lempek Baru and Nambo Padang. (m) Basabungan, Pagimana and Pakowa.

-(l) The 2010 population of Mantoh District is included in the figure for Lamala District, from which it was split away in 2012. (m) Balantak, Dale-Dale and Talang Batu.
+(n) The 2010 population of Mantoh District is included in the figure for Lamala District, from which it was split away in 2012. (p) Balantak, Dale-Dale and Talang Batu.

-(n) The 2010 population of Balantak Utara District is included in the figure for Balantak District, from which it was split away in 2012.
+(r) The 2010 population of Balantak Utara District is included in the figure for Balantak District, from which it was split away in 2012.